john-science/python_for_scientists/classes/21_redis/lecture_21.md

 Redis is an in-memory key-value store.

 In theory, Redis is just a specialized, in-memory database.
 But because Redis has more limited storage options than most databases, it is Very Fast.
-It's also pretty light-weight.
+It's also deliciously light-weight.
 Redis is typically used for:

 * [queues](https://en.wikipedia.org/wiki/Queueing_theory)
 * [caches](https://en.wikipedia.org/wiki/Cache_(computing))